Learning & Teaching

-At St Paul Apostle North, we believe in a student-centered pedagogy where students’ interests, passions and spirituality inform our teaching.
+At St Paul Apostle North School, we believe in a student-centered pedagogy where students’ interests and passions inform our teaching.
 We provide a safe and nurturing environment that allows every child the opportunity to flourish; developing a sense of wonder and curiosity about the world around them.
 Designing authentic, purposeful units of learning, which intertwine all curriculum areas, to reflect real-world experiences, developing relevant, life skills that will set them up for success in our globalised world.

 At St Paul Apostle North, we are committed to:

 Equipping students to be active participants, encouraging students to engage, question and explore the world around them.